cacrookes/udacity-fsd-logs_analysis/README.md

 - Once you have successfully set-up the *news* database, you can run logs_analysis.py to generate the report.
   - From the command line type: `python3 logs_analysis.py`

+## Using as a module

+**logs_analysis.py** can be imported as module in another script to interact with the **news** database.
+The following methods are available:

+#### execute_query(query, data=[])
+Execute a query and return the results as a list of tuples.
+Args:
+1. query - (string) An SQL query statement to be executed.
+2. data - (optional list) A list of paramenters to pass to the query statement

+Returns:
+- A list of tuples containing the results of the query.

+#### print_error_days(threshold=1)
+Print out the days where more than a specifiec percentage of logged access requests were errors.
+Args:
+1. threshold - (optional numeric value) Days with an error rate percentage exceeding threshold will be printed.
+Set to 1 by default.

+#### print_top_articles(limit='all')
+Print out the top specified number of articles of all time.
+Args:
+1. limit - (optional integer) Specifies the number of results to return.
+Defaults to 'all'.

+#### print_top_authors(limit='all')
+Print out the top specified number of authors ranked by article views.
+Args:
+1. limit - (optional integer) Specifies the number of results to return.
+Defaults to 'all'.

 ## Database Structure

 ### Tables